 Table of content

 PCGEx comes with its own filter ecosystem, that is used by a lot of nodes to check if specific conditions or requirements are met on a node in order to process it.
-It also has two standalone, very powerful nodes that lets you combine any number of filters in the same spot.
+It also has two standalone, very handy nodes that lets you combine any number of filters in the same spot.

 Filtering Nodes